gofynd/fdk-client-python/documentation/platform/CONTENT.md

-Retrieve a list of FAQ categories.
+FAQs can be divided into categories.
+Use this API to get a list of FAQ categories.

 *Returned Response:*